michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 For example:

 - Requests cannot be cancelled unless the server can handle the cancellation request concurrently with processing the original request.
-- Progress tracking cannot work unless the server can send notifications (_and_ in the case of `window/workDoneProgress`, send and handle responses to requests!) concurrently wit  h processing a request.
+- Progress tracking cannot work unless the server can send notifications (_and_ in the case of `window/workDoneProgress`, send and handle responses to requests!) concurrently with processing a request.

 [^concurrency]: I attempted to articulate a slightly more complete version of this [here](https://github.com/haskell/lsp/issues/538#issuecomment-1875696174).